(1) This Part applies to—

 (a) the processing by an intelligence service of personal data wholly or partly by automated means, and

 (b) the processing by an intelligence service otherwise than by automated means of personal data which forms part of a filing system or is intended to form part of a filing system.

 (c) the Government Communications Headquarters.

-(3) A reference in this Part to the processing of personal data is to processing to which this Part applies.
+(3) A reference in this Part to the processing of personal data is

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.